interledger/interledger-rs/README.md

 ## Contributing

 Contributions are very welcome and if you're interested in getting involved, see [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+We're more than happy to answer questions and mentor you in making your first contributions to Interledger.rs!